dmbarbour/wikilon/docs/ABC_Minimalist.md

 ### Floating Point Numbers

 I need a good story for floating point numbers in order to support GPGPU computing.
-Any floating point number can be represented by a triple - exponent, mantissa, sign.
-I may need to precisely model floating point arithmetic - including inaccuracies - before accelerating it.
+A floating point number can be represented by a triple - exponent, mantissa, sign.
+I may need to precisely model floating point arithmetic, including its weaknesses or inaccuracies, before accelerating it.
 That seems painful but feasible.

 ## Runtime

 ### API

 The API will be oriented around building a 'program' left to right in terms of injecting data (texts, numbers) and operations, evaluating it, then extracting data.
-We might also identify errors, extract log messages, or continue evaluations involving breakpoints.

-During evaluation, all program level errors are modeled via `{&error}`.
-The context level issue of 'running out of memory' shall be handled by a checkpoint-based evaluation mode so that, while we might lose a little work, our program state remains valid.
+We also need APIs for active debugging and persistence.

 *Note:* I may provide an option/mode to perform lightweight optimization and simplification during program entry.
 But I will want a version that exactly preserves a program as entered.

 *Aside:* I won't introduce support for binaries yet - at least not before accelerators exist to simplify rendering within a program.

-### AO Linking and Dictionaries
+### API for external linking and dictionaries

-With program rewriting, I can continue evaluation in the presence of unknown tokens, we'll just not be able to move data across that token.
-Thus, there is no reason to restrict against tokens we don't recognize.

-It seems that I could easily provide ABC definitions for linker tokens as a context parameter.
-Ideally in a manner that allows me to construct a 'dictionary' once then reuse it for many computations.
-Wrapping a dictionary data structure within a simple function of type `Token → Maybe Program` or `Text → Maybe Text` should probably work effectively, while permitting clients to decide the more general structure.

-With rewriting, the final output of a program can preserve most link structure that isn't directly used.
-This should greatly simplify debugging by allowing more symbolic context in the debug output.
+With program rewriting, dynamic linking is easy.
+Even when linking fails, computation may continue around the unknown token.
+Dynamic linking is advantageous for debugging because we can render a symbolic context after failure.
+Dynamic linking is convenient for separate compilation because we may load pre-compiled versions of code, and reuse them across multiple computations.
+So, I believe this is a worthy pursuit.

+To support separate compilation and other caching, I'll probably want a two-level linking format:

+        {%word} → ResourceID
+        ResourceID → Program

+This two-level structure has a lot of advantages.
+First, I can easily guarantee that my program dependencies are acyclic and well-formed.
+Second, I can cache computations against a stowage ID, for example:

+        ResourceID → Type
+        ResourceID → LLVM Bitcode
+        Type → ResourceIDs (reverse lookup)

+Third, I can support flexible structure sharing of program data and cached computations across many versions of the dictionary.
+This is valuable for supporting DVCS-style development of Wikilon - rapid versioning, forking, merging, etc..

+A `ResourceID` is a small representation for a program.
+It could be achieved by secure hash or by stowage.
+I'm leaning towards the latter option because it's more compact, simplifies local GC, is easily secured by HMAC, etc..
+I could use normal heuristics here, i.e. where smaller resources (under so many bytes) are represented directly instead of indirecting through a lookup table.
+It shouldn't change the caching behavior, so long as the maximum size for a `ResourceID` is bounded.

+Use of *stowage* specifically for resources should simplify development of *reflective applications*, e.g. agents that view a dictionary, i.e. because the `ResourceID → Program` lookup can be implicit... as may be access to much cached computations, assuming a suitable caching model.

+To simplify debugging, programs could have tokens embedded that indicate their origin.
+This could easily be driven by attributes or similar, or just preserve certain debug tokens across many partial evaluations (like gates).

+*Aside:* Bidirectional lookup tables between secure hash and resource IDs may be developed later, if necessary.

 ### Bit Representations